stevencmann2/Level-Up/README.md

 ## Stretch Goals

-- Create a functional login feature using Firebase authentication
+ [checkbox:checked] Create a functional login feature using Firebase authentication
 - Have a custom cursor
 - Custom CSS hover
 - Sticky card that encourages user to create an account